Small energy companies N-Z

 This new supplier claimed (in January 2021) to be the lowest-priced electricity provider.
 Customers pay by direct debit only and Symbio Energy takes payment in advance.
 You have to manage your online account online.

-In January 2021 energy regulator Ofgem said it plans to fine Symbio Energy £100,000 for making late payments into government renewables schemes.
+In May 2021 energy regulator Ofgem fined Symbio Energy £100,000 for making late payments into government renewables schemes.

 Together Energy claims to be Scotland's fastest-growing energy company.
 Set up in 2016, it now has more than 60,000 customers.

 It's based in Dunbartonshire and says it recruits more than 90% of its staff from the poorest 10% of postcodes in Scotland.

 In 2020 it bought Bristol Energy's customers for £14m.

 Previously it has had a ranking in the annual .
 We were unable to gather feedback from enough customers this year to give it a score.
 It was included in our though, where it was the fastest firm to answer the phone to us.
 It took just 51 seconds on average to speak to a person.

 This Leeds-based supplier launched in May 2018 but stopped trading on 2nd December 2020.

 If you're one of its 74,000 customers, you were moved to Scottish Power on 6th December 2020.
 Energy regulator Ofgem chose Scottish Power in a competitive process and says it is offering customers a 'competitive tariff'.